Llyfrs/Torn-Museum-Monitor/README.md

 Second part of displayed information shows possible profits by buying at market value and getting points for them in museum.

-..*One set shows values for only one set of items.
+- One set shows values for only one set of items.

-..*Max set show values for selling number off sets corresponding to the item you have most (most green item).
+- Max set show values for selling number off sets corresponding to the item you have most (most green item).

-..*Current set is only visible when you can exchange at leas one set at the museum.
+- Current set is only visible when you can exchange at leas one set at the museum.